O.Translator vs. Google: PDF Translation That Keeps Format

 When your needs go beyond simple 'text replacement,' the gap between the two becomes even more apparent.

-- Advanced Excel Translation: Intelligently recognizes and protects formulas (=SUM, VLOOKUP) and functions in Excel from being translated, while accurately translating cell text, comments, and chart labels.
-This is a lifesaver for financial reports and data analysis.
+• Advanced Excel Translation: O.Translator intelligently identifies and protects formulas (=SUM, VLOOKUP) and functions in Excel from being translated, while precisely translating cell text, comments, and chart labels.
+This feature is an absolute lifesaver for financial reports and data analysis.

-- TeX/arXiv Source Code Translation: A game-changer for researchers!
-It can directly translate TeX source code and recompile it, perfectly preserving complex mathematical formulas.
-Curious about how it works?
-Check out this arXiv paper translation guide for more details.
+• TeX/arXiv Source Code Translation: A lifesaver for researchers!
+This tool can directly translate TeX source code and recompile it, flawlessly preserving even complex mathematical formulas.
+Want to know how it works?
+This arXiv paper translation guide has you covered.

-- Glossary: Businesses and professional translators can create custom glossaries to ensure that specific brand names and technical terms are translated consistently and accurately across all documents.
-Learning how to use glossaries to improve translation consistency is an essential skill for professional work.
+• Glossary: Businesses and professional translators can create custom glossaries to ensure that specific brand names and technical terms are translated consistently and accurately across all documents.
+Learning how to use glossaries to enhance translation consistency is a must-have skill for professional projects.

 In a nutshell: For advanced features, O.Translator is the clear winner.
 It’s more than just a translator—it’s a professional document localization workstation.